MagicPolygon/spotify-extended-streaming-history-analysis/README.md

 ### Raw data

 The raw data is not included in this repository, as it has private information.
-However, the anonymised version is included.

 ### Anonymised data

+There is an anonymised version of the data, the most untouched data in this repository.

+### Processed data

+## Data

+The processed Spotify streaming dataset (~42 MB) is too large to include in the repository.
+You can download it here: [Download CSV](https://drive.google.com/file/d/1ni0G4GwgaufJ313MPRr_0qHyxXdBQ5_c/view?usp=sharing)